Please check your Spam/Junk folder if you cannot see the email in your inbox.

 Sometimes my journaling has ONLY positive thoughts, some days you will feel like you've got nothing left to say, so to keep things going and keep showing up maybe write about all the good things in your life, your mini-wins and breakthroughs, realisations about yourself or your hopes and dreams, even something as simple as how fortunate you are to be able to give yourself this time each day to focus on YOU.

-It’s likely that your emotions could be in full rollercoaster mode at this point, so plenty of self-soothing is required next, my preferred method is meditation or yoga.
+It’s likely that your emotions could be in full rollercoaster mode at this point, so plenty of self-soothing is required next.
+My preferred method is meditation or yoga.
 Not only does this settle down your emotional state, but it also allows you to drop into your body and away from your thoughts and restore balance to the nervous system.

 Discuss this with me on your preferred social channel